Susan Crosby

 What advice would you give to young women entering your industry?

 My advice to young women entering this industry is to never underestimate the skills you already bring to the table—they are often more transferable than you realize.
-Know your strengths, trust your abilities, and don’t be intimidated by others in the industry.
+Know your strengths, trust your abilities, and don’t be intimidated by others.
 Confidence in what you can contribute is key to making your mark.